ArminJo/JK-BMSToPylontechCAN/README.md

 - Breadboard.
 - Jumper wire.
 - Pin header to connect cables to breadboard.
-- Shottky diode e.g. BAT 43.
+- Schottky diode e.g. BAT 43.
 - Arduino Nano.
 - 16 (or 20) MHz crystal.
 - MCP2515 / TJA1050 kit for Arduino. !!!
 You must replace the assembled 8 MHz crystal with a 16 MHz (20 MHz) one !!!